3.10 Promotion of entrepreneurship culture

 The payment of wages and taxes is as much part of everyday life as constant meetings and drawing up balance sheets.
 During the project they are supported by their subject teacher and a supervisor of the “Jeunes Entreprises” organisation.
 The mini companies set up by the students are intended to exist for one year.
 After that the profits earned are paid out to the shareholders.

-“How I met my idea” - cultural and creative economy in the DG
+“How I met my idea” - cultural and creative economy in the German-speaking Community

-As part of the Interreg project Creative Drive the media centre is a partner of the ambitious undertaking to offer the sector a lobby and to drive forward the creation of the sector in the DG.
-This initiative is also a part of the regional development concept and is integrated into the future project “Stimulating innovation”.
-The data collected so far on the cultural and creative economy show that with 500 positions the DG is already home to a strong creative potential - the ideal foundation for a creative and entertaining evening.
+As part of the Interreg project Creative Drive the media centre is a partner of the ambitious undertaking to offer the sector a lobby and to drive forward the creation of the sector in the German-speaking Community.
+This initiative is also a part of the regional development concept (Regionales Entwicklungskonzept, REK) and is integrated into the future project “Stimulating innovation”.
+The data collected so far on the cultural and creative economy show that with 500 positions the German-speaking Community is already home to a strong creative potential - the ideal foundation for a creative and entertaining evening.

 School & Business study group